This post may contain affiliate links. Please read our disclosure policy.

-If your family is crazy for delicious casserole that are loaded with tater tots, I hope you’ll try my tater tot breakfast casserole, Mexican tater tot casserole, and my cowboy casserole next.
+If your family is crazy for delicious casseroles that are loaded with tater tots, I hope you’ll try my tater tot breakfast casserole, Mexican tater tot casserole (made with ground beef!), and my cowboy casserole next.
 Or switch it up and try my most popular casserole for more than 15 years of publishing…. white chicken enchiladas.
 I promise you’ll love them all! ♥

 Let’s make this!!!

-What I Love About Chicken Tater Tot Casserole Recipe
+What You’ll Love About Chicken Tater Tot Casserole Recipe

 Let’s face it: crowd-pleasing meals are in short supply.
 Most nights, I feel like I’m cooking for a bunch of tiny restaurant critics.
-But when I serve Chicken Tater Tot Casserole, you know what I hear?
+But when I serve tater tot chicken casserole, you know what I hear?
 The sweet sound of satisfied silence.

 - Switch it up!
 Almost every element is changeable.